 I have the power to raise my children as I see fit.
 I’m a great mom (or dad), I show them love, I have open communication with them and I am doing everything in my power to help them during this difficult time.
 The rest is uncontrollable and therefore is a waste of negative energy to think about.

-Romantic love at any age is beautiful and fun and sexy and breathtaking.
+Falling in love at any age is beautiful and fun and sexy and breathtaking.
 Vulnerability is healthy and makes the relationship better.
 Whether he loves me or not is out of my control.
 All I can do is be me and be proud of who I am.

 6. Dealing with my ex can be so difficult.